 Keep changing what you’re doing so you don’t have a chance to get bored and burn out.
 Tweet This Quote

 Interval training in athletics refers to alternating high-intensity exercise with conscious rest periods.
 I do the same thing in my life.
 I use the Pomodoro Method (20 minutes of sprinting, followed by 5 minutes of rest).
 This keeps me fresh, and also gives me convenient reminders to shift activities as part of my cross-training.

 Exercising willpower (“executive function”) depletes your bloodstream’s supply of glucose.
 The best way to keep your energy levels up is to eat regularly.
-I often cite a study on Israeli parole boards, which found that 60% of inmates received parole when they went before the board immediately after lunch, compared with 5% when they went before the board immediately before lunch.
-I snack each morning at 10:30 AM, eat lunch around 12:30 PM, and have an afternoon snack around 3 or 4 PM.
+I often cite a study on Israeli parole boards, which found that 60 percent of inmates received parole when they went before the board immediately after lunch, compared with 5 percent when they went before the board immediately before lunch.
+I snack each morning at 10:30 a.m., eat lunch around 12:30 p.m., and have an afternoon snack around 3 or 4 p.m.

-It’s hard for me to get a full 8 hours of sleep at night—I have kids who like to wake up early, and a dog who tends to wake me up in the middle of the night to play with our insomniac neighbor’s dog.
-But rather than wandering around in a zombie-like state of fatigue, I simply sleep when I need it.
+It’s hard for me to get a full eight hours of sleep at night—I have kids who like to wake up early and a dog who tends to wake me up in the middle of the night to play with our insomniac neighbor’s dog.
+Rather than wandering around in a zombie-like state of fatigue, I simply sleep when I need it.
 Whenever I’m tired, and I don’t have a pressing emergency, I simply lie down for a 10-15 minute nap.
-Sometimes I’ll take two or more naps if I’m feeling run down.
+Sometimes, I’ll take two or more naps if I’m feeling run down.
 It takes far less time than running to Starbucks, with far greater results.
 In fact, I took a nap right before starting this post!